-Another option: Easily cite your chapter using the EasyBib citation form for chapters linked here.
+Another option: Easily cite your chapter using the EasyBib citation generator for chapters .
 Use the form for help quickly generating an accurate citation for your paper.

 The information below follows the guidelines of the MLA Handbook, 8th Edition, but is not associated with the Modern Language Association.

 - When to Cite a Chapter